Nondivergence form degenerate linear parabolic equations on the upper half space: Function spaces, parabolic cylinders, and main results

 \begin{remark} By viewing solutions to elliptic equations as stationary solutions to parabolic equations, from Theorem \ref{main-thrm} and Corollary \ref{cor1}, we derive the corresponding results for elliptic equations.
-Furthermore, it follows from Corollary \ref{cor1} and the weighted Morrey embedding (see, for instance, \cite[Theorem 5.3]{RO}), we obtain the $C^{1,\alpha}$ regularity of solutions to the corresponding elliptic equations when $p>d+\gamma$. \end{remark}
+Also, by using a localization technique, similar results on local boundary $W^{1,2}_{q,p}$ estimates as those in \cite[Corollary 2.10]{DP-20} can be derived. \end{remark}

 In the remarks below, we give examples showing that the ranges of $\gamma$ in \eqref{show-est-1}--\eqref{show-est-2} as well as \eqref{cor-est-1}--\eqref{cor-est-2} are optimal.
 We note that the range of $\gamma$ for the estimate of $Du$ in \eqref{show-est-2}, \eqref{main-est-2}, and \eqref{cor-est-2} is smaller than that for $u, u_t, D^2u$ in \eqref{show-est-1}, \eqref{main-est-1}, and \eqref{cor-est-1}.
 See Remark \ref{remark-3-range} below to see the necessity of such different ranges.